 Andrew has been a ‘brass bander’ throughout his musical career, playing at some of the country’s finest concert halls with bands at every level and has also gained considerable experience as a conductor, having conducted brass bands at every level, brass ensembles, wind bands and symphony orchestras.
 He has been the Musical Director at the Blackley, Coppull & Standish and Middleton brass bands, and has also conducted the Lindley, Northop and Wingates bands.

 His ‘day job’ has seen him work for over 20 years in the print industry, from a high street copy shop to a multi-million pound turnover book and journal printing business.
-He took voluntary redundancy in 2014 to take over as co-owner of River Digital Ltd, and spend more time managing Morthanveld Publishing.
+He now divides his time between managing Morthanveld Publishing and his web design and hosting business Picture Engine.

 Feel free to get in touch if you need a more detailed musical biography.